Skip to main content

 When you report a pothole, your GPS coordinates are stored to place the pin on the map.
 That's their only purpose.
 They are never sold, shared with third parties, or tied to any identity.

 Your IP address is used only to prevent duplicate reports from the same device.
-It is immediately converted to a one-way SHA-256 hash before being stored โ the raw IP is never written to disk or logged.
-The hash cannot be reversed back to your IP.
+It is immediately converted to an HMAC-SHA-256 hash with a server-side secret before being stored — the raw IP is never written to disk or logged.
+The hash cannot be reversed back to your IP without the secret.

 Map tiles are loaded from OpenStreetMap.
 When you report a pothole, your coordinates are sent to Nominatim (OpenStreetMap's geocoder) to look up the street address.
 Report data is stored in Supabase.
 Each of these services has its own privacy policy.